opensearch-project/documentation-website/_ingest-pipelines/processors/gsub.md

 `field` | Required | The field to apply the replacement.
 `pattern` | Required | The pattern to be replaced.
 `replacement` | Required | The string to replace the matching patterns with.
+`target_field` | Optional | The name of the field in which to store the parsed data.
+If `target_field` is not specified, the parsed data replaces the original data in the
+`field` field.
+Default is `field`.
 `if` | Optional | A condition for running the processor.
 `ignore_missing` | Optional | If `true` and the specified field does not exist or is null, then the processor will quietly exit without modifying the document.
 `ignore_failure` | Optional | Specifies whether the processor continues execution even if it encounters an error.
 If set to `true`, then failures are ignored.
 Default is `false`.
 `on_failure` | Optional | A list of processors to run if the processor fails.
 `tag` | Optional | An identifier tag for the processor.
 Useful for debugging in order to distinguish between processors of the same type.
-`target_field` | Optional | The name of the field in which to store the parsed data.
-If not specified, the value is stored in place in the `field` field.
-Default is `field`.

 ## Using the processor